dineshkummarc/iwarehouse-hris-payroll/README.md

 **Overtime Pay**
 *	This module is to display employee with overtime within the payroll cut-off.
 It also have the option to approve overtime or not.
+*	Only employee with excess hrs from their generate time shows
+*	The list is only within payroll period.

 **Generate 13th Months**
 *	This module is to generate employee 13th month pay.